-There’s a line of thought in business that great advertising goes something like this: some work wins awards, and some work sells product.
+There’s a line of thought in advertising something like this: some work wins awards, and others sell products.

 The wisdom in that sentiment is pretty clear.